How to prepare for a puppy?

 Your new puppy will appear in your home at least two months old.
 He’s already on his own enough at this time, although he’s still very vulnerable, both morally and physically.
 It means when you meet a dog for the first time you should make sure his research is safe from dangerous objects and premises.

 The first thing you need to prepare for the new family member is a crib.
 We already wrote that it should be away from children and drafts.
 Imagine you’re making a cozy burrow.
 Dogs still need this kind of shelter from their ancestors.
-So a quiet place, devoid of irritants and inaccessible to children, is essential to puppy’s first night home.
+So a quiet place, devoid of irritants and inaccessible to children, is essential to a puppy’s first night home.

 Think about the bowls.
 There should be two bowls, one for water and one for food.
 While this may seem obvious, you should approach feeding responsibly.
 These bowls should not be right on the floor unless you want your pet to get used to picking up everything he can eat on the walk.